CartoDB/airship/packages/components/src/components/as-stacked-bar-widget/README.md

 ```

 #### **error**: string=''
-Sets the widget as "errored".
+Use this attribute to put the widget in "error mode".
 When this attribute is given it's text will be shown in the subheader and the widget content wont be displayed.

 ```code